The decision of whether to purchase a V6 or V8 car is largely a personal one.

 This engine has to be a favorite for most muscle cars.
 It is an engine associated with power.
 The engine packaging is short and you get a good balance that is dependent on the crankshaft type – cross-plane or flat plane.
 The V8 rigid design offers higher displacement.

-Most of the cars having the V8 engine are either AWD or RWD which is restricted, unlike the V6 and four-cylinder engines that can be fixed on most car models.
+Most of the cars with the V8 engine are either AWD or RWD which are restricted, unlike the V6 and four-cylinder engines that can be fixed on most car models.
 The V6 offers more displacement than the four-cylinder and has even been the preferred engine for most formula one cars.

-When it comes to selecting either a V6 or V8 car your budget, personal preferences and usage of the car will be a determining factor.
-If you are going to be using your car frequently for city traffic then it is wise you go with a V6 engine. the V6 engine can be mounted on the most front and rear wheel drive while the V8 is mostly found in RWD and AWD cars.
+When it comes to selecting either a V6 or V8 car, your budget, personal preferences and usage of the car will be a determining factor.
+If you are going to be using your car frequently for city traffic then it is wise you go with a V6 engine.
+The V6 engine can be mounted on most front and rear wheel drives while the V8 is mostly found in RWD and AWD cars.

 But, if you are looking for more power at the expense of fuel efficiency then go with the V8 engine.
 You will have to contend with the additional maintenance costs when compared to the V6.